 Intimacy for the Apocalypse asks: What are the new constellations, networks, and strategies for experiencing, sharing, and creating intimacy?
 This workshop experiments with methods for rehearsing for new ways of being in relation with ourselves and one another; these are methods for engaging with nonlinear time, iterative language, and emergent fractal thought patterns.
 These strategies allow us to not only disrupt, but transcend Western capitalistic logics of narrativizing, linearity, and individual identity.
 We will engage with micro movements, energetic tuning scores, and emergent text constructions to collectively develop a shared language which will serve as material to propose a new framework for intimacy grounded in emergence, slowness, and economies of attention.
 We do not know what will come next, or how we will get there, but we can allow it to radically unfold if we practice deep noticing.

 Using the twelve physical hysterical “symptoms” I’ve codified through my research into hysteria as a performance strategy, this workshop explores abstracting pathologized symptoms from their emotional and historical contexts to develop an embodied physical practice.

-I have taught classes and workshops at SOZO-Visions in Motion and Ponderosa in Germany, Freeskewl.com, Dance Studies Association Conference, UCLA Department of World Arts & Culture/Dance, and Cal Arts School of Theater.
+I have taught classes and workshops at SOZO-Visions in Motion and Ponderosa in Germany, Freeskewl.com, Dance Studies Association Conference, UCLA Department of World Arts & Culture/Dance, UC Riverside Department of Dance, and Cal Arts Schools of Theater and Dance,